stardot/inf_format/inf_format_full.md

 Producers MUST NOT emit this.
 (Rationale: it's deprecated.)

-Consumers MUST stop reading at end of line (first 13 or 10 byte), or end of file.
+Consumers MUST stop reading at end of line (first `LF` or `CR`), or end of file.
 (Rationale: subsequent lines are reserved for future expansion.)

-Producers SHOULD emit syntax 1 with the access value specifed as a hex value.
-(Rationale: syntax 1 supports the widest range of stuff.
-The access value as hex avoids any ambiguity about whether it's a DFS-style or ADFS-style access value.)
+Producers SHOULD emit syntax 1.
+(Rationale: syntax 1 supports the widest range of stuff.)

+Producers SHOULD emit access bytes as 2-digit hex values.
+(Rationale: avoids any ambiguity about whether it's a DFS-style or ADFS-style access value.)

 ### The access byte